Anami-II/SoundBox/Let's Rock Baby.md

 1. Cream - Sunshine Of Your Love
 1. Creed - One Last Breath
 1. Creedence Clearwater Revival - Proud Mary
+1. Disturbed - Down With The Sickness
+1. Disturbed - Hold On To Memories
+1. Disturbed - The Sound Of Silence
 1. 🦅 Eagles 🦅 - Hotel California 🏖️🏨🌴
+1. Elvis Presley - Can't Help Falling In Love
 1. Eric Clapton - Cocaine
 1. Eric Clapton - Tears In Heaven
 1. Europe - The Final Countdown